 When designing a platform, promoters must create an environment that attracts participants to the platform.
-It will require developing attractive incentives, pricing models, reputation systems, quick payment solutions, etc. For example, for sellers to be attracted to the eBay business model, the system must be efficient to allow smooth transactions.
-Similarly, buyers want to transact on a platform with a good reputation, fair pricing, and efficient purchasing process.
+This requires developing attractive incentives, pricing models, reputation, quick payment solutions, etc. For example, for sellers to be attracted to the eBay business model, the system must be efficient to allow smooth transactions.
+Similarly, buyers want to transact on a platform with a good reputation, fair pricing, and an efficient purchasing process.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: